Brick-Logic/Hubcon/README.md

 The Quick Start solution is available in the `Examples` folder for you to use.

 ## 📖 Documentation & Advanced Usage
-The full technical reference is available in our **GitHub Wiki**.
+The full technical reference is available in our [GitHub Wiki](https://github.com/Brick-Logic/Hubcon/wiki).
 Check it out for:

 - **Advanced Configuration**: Setting up RemoteServerModule and BaseAuthenticationManager.
 - **Middleware Pipeline**: How to create custom global or per-endpoint middlewares.